Pickle99/Covid-Questionary/README.md

 6.Thank you page

-This template should help get you started developing with Vue 3 in Vite.
+This template below should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup